skoyamalab/skoyamalab.github.io/_news/announcement20231225.md

 related_posts: false
 ---

-Prof. Mirco Pezzoli from Polimi started his two-months stay at our lab as a visiting researcher.
+Prof. Mirco Pezzoli from Polimi started his stay in our lab as a visiting researcher.